 Depending on your super fund, you can start a TRIP with as little as $20,000, although you need to be mindful that drawing down on your super benefits before you retire can affect your lifestyle later on when you do finally retire.
 As I often say, just because you can, doesn’t mean you should.
 You will need to weigh your current financial needs against your needs for the future.
 Whether a TRIP, and related strategies, is right for you or not will also depend on many factors, including the level of your income, your super savings, and general financial needs and situation.

-The three case studies below, illustrate the three most popular reasons for starting a transition-to-retirement pension, or the pension type that I call a TRIP.
+The three case studies below, illustrate the three most popular reasons for starting a transition-to-retirement pension, that is, the pension type that I call a TRIP.

 Case study 1: Start a TRIP to access extra income

 Facts: Marianne is 60 years of age and her salary is $72,000 per year.
 Marianne intends to continue working full-time, but she wants to increase her monthly income by accessing some of her super benefits via a transition-to-retirement pension.
 Marianne has $250,000 in her superannuation account.
-She elects to receive the maximum yearly pension payment of 10 per cent of her account balance, that is, $25,000 over the 12-month period.
+She elects to receive the maximum yearly pension payment of 10 per cent of her account balance, that is, $25,000, payable monthly, over the 12-month period from July through to June.
 Her income increases dramatically, but she pays no extra tax on the additional income because it is sourced from tax-free superannuation pension payments.
 Her super savings however will be lower due to the pension payments.

 |Case Study 1: Accessing extra income|